When to Apply for a Summer Job

 In general, retail companies and restaurants, bars, and cafes hire year-round.
 In summer, when people travel frequently, these industries often want additional staffers to fill in for employees who are on vacation.
 Since turnover is high, applying close to the start of summer, or even during the summer, can be successful.
 Sometimes you'll see a sign on the window of an establishment saying they are hiring.
 If not, just walk in and inquire if they are hiring — bring your resume and be prepared to fill out an application.

-- Camp counselor: While there are winter break camps, summer is camp's biggest season.
+While there are winter break camps, summer is camp's biggest season.
 Camp counselors and other support staff are in high demand.
 Most camps will have an early application process and may favor former campers.
 Apply early for these positions, and look on the camp's website for information on application deadlines.
-Here are a sample resume and cover letter for a camp counselor position.

-- Outdoor work at beaches, amusement parks, resorts, stadiums: Like camp, many outdoor industries flourish in warm weather.
+Like camp, many outdoor industries flourish in warm weather.
 From lifeguards to concession stand workers to ticket takers, many employees are required during this busy season.
-Application deadlines can vary for these type of positions, but jobs that demand a certification (such as a lifeguard) or specific experience will require an early application.
+Application deadlines can vary for these types of positions, but jobs that demand a certification (such as a lifeguard) or specific experience will require an early application.
 Seasonal outdoor jobs that require less experience or no specific skill, such as ticket takers or concession stand workers, are more likely to hire closer to the start of the summer.

-- Internships: Many industries, from banking to the arts, offer summer internship opportunities.
-These internships may be paid, for school cred only, or offer a small living or travel expenses stipend.
+Many industries, from banking to the arts, offer summer internship opportunities.
+These internships may be paid, for school credit only, or offer a small living or travel expenses stipend.
 Internships are often competitive and have a formal application process.
 Applications are typically due in the wintertime or very early in the spring.
-Here's more information on when to apply for an internship.